ubis/HI3536DV100/README.md

 My plan is to make OpenWRT fully supported, then use something like https://shinobi.video/ NVR software solution.
 Although the latter contains too much bloat - running on NodeJS, which is overkill for my 16MB flash.
 Probably I will rewrite it in C, after all, it's main component is ffmpeg.

 I don't believe that video motion detection is done on the NVR device, since it doesn't have such powerful CPU.
 I think it's done on the each camera, if configured.
 This way it would make sense how such tiny NVR could handle up to 1080p 8 channel IP cameras.
 So I don't have any plans to implement motion detection on the NVR, because of not enough power.

+Now regarding kernel modules...
+Some of them are published with source in the SDK, some aren't.
+I have tried to reverse-engineer one of the modules and it seems it can be done, since those modules doesn't contain complex stuff.
+However, this is not my main priority, because NVR runs fine without modules right now.
+I might come back to this once I'll done porting OpenWRT.